zackbatist/openarchaeo-collaboration/analysis/abstract.md

       - --lua-filter=scholarly-metadata.lua
       - --lua-filter=author-info-blocks.lua
 ---

+Abstract submission to the *Journal of Computer Applications in Archaeology*, special collection on 50 years of computational archaeology (volume 2).

+# Abstract

 Surveying the first quarter-century of computer applications in archaeology, Scollar [-@scollar1999] lamented that the field relied almost exclusively on "hand-me-down" tools repurposed from other disciplines.
 25 years later, this is no longer the case: